5: Combat

 Action-Hero Clichés

 To realize their full potential, all Heroes must take on an Action-Hero Cliché, drawn from movies, video games, comic books, or Saturday morning cartoons.
-It is almost mandatory that Heroes develop a ridiculous accent in support of their role.
-In a pinch, an Austrian accent almost always works; if a role hasn't been played by Arnold Schwarzenegger, it probably doesn't count as a real Action Cliché.
+It is mandatory that Heroes develop a ridiculous accent in support of their role.
+In a pinch, an Austrian accent almost always works.
+If a role hasn't been played by Arnold Schwarzenegger, it probably doesn't count as a real Action Cliché in the first place.

 Example Action-Hero Clichés